 - Pollock, Jackson.
 Autumn Rhythm (Number 30).
 Oil on canvas, 1950.

 - Rembrandt.
 Aristotle Contemplating the Bust of Homer.
 Oil on canvas, 1653.
+Read about one of Amsterdam's most beloved Rembrandt paintings, Night Watch and the Rembrandt paintings at the Rijksmuseum.

 - Rubens, Peter Paul.
 Venus and Adonis.
 Oil on canvas, circa 1635.
 Discover the art history behind Venus and Adonis, one of the most beloved Rubens paintings.
 Hint: Rubens was riffing on another version of Venus and Adonis!